duongtd23/AWSIMScriptPy-Client/README.md

 The server interface is implemented in the extended [AWSIM-Labs](https://github.com/duongtd23/AWSIM-Labs) simulator.

+You may also find the following interesting:
+- [AW-Runtime-Monitor](https://github.com/dtanony/AW-Runtime-Monitor): A tool that can record and generate scenario execution traces for post-simulation analysis/verification.
+- [AW-CheckerPy](https://github.com/duongtd23/AW-CheckerPy): An LTL-based property checker for verifying desired properties in LTL formulas on the generated execution traces.

 ### Usage
 There are two possible ways to specify a scenario: using `.script` files (original AWSIM-Script) or using the Python interface.
 We recommend using the Python interface for more flexibility and expressiveness.